jerhon/honlsoft-notes/docs/Kubernetes/Pods.md

 Supports [A-Za-z0-9_.-]

 Tags can be added to the end of images to differentiate between different image versions.
+If a tag is not supplied, the tag of "latest" is assumed.

+### Container Image Pull Policies

+When setting up a deployment or pod, the imagePullPolicy indicates when a new container image should be pulled.
+This makes it a bit tough to deal with containers with the tag of latest.
+If the state of ImagePullBackOff, it means K8s can't pull the image.

 ## Command Line